DAWells/Pomologic/README.md

 ## Tidy details
 Extract the date, author, fruit, and variety from details.

+## Non-apple embed
+There are so many apples in this dataset.
+Filter to the main, non-apple fruits and generate embedings for them.

 ## Embed
 Generate embeddings for images following https://www.fuzzylabs.ai/blog-post/hugging-face-in-space

+## Nonapple plots
+Plot non-apple data.
+Fruit counts over time and embedding

 ## Plots
 Make plots